NinjaBearStudioTech/Documentation/Writerside/topics/combat/ability-system/cbt_ability_hit_reaction.md

 <img src="cbt_damage_directional_animation.png" alt="Hit Reaction Animation" thumbnail="true" border-effect="line"/>

+> When using montage sections, make sure to break their links in the Montage Section panel.
+Otherwise, all sections will
+> play in sequence!
+{style="note"}

 ## Hit Angle Calculation

 The **Hit Reaction Animation Provider** calculates the hit angle using two sources: the **Hit Result Location** and the